kagjerde/Arduino-based-soldering-station/README.md

 At the mottom left a small dot is show is the soldering station is in Standby mode.

+The PCB giles are generated in KiCad, but Gerber files are included as well.

 ## Credits

 The Weller RT product is a trademark of [Weller Tools GmbH](https://www.weller-tools.com/index.html)